milanaryal/milanaryal.github.io/src/_posts/2014-12-30-blogging-with-jekyll-and-github-pages.md

 ---
 title: "Blogging with Jekyll and GitHub Pages"
+description: "Jekyll is a static site generator that transform your plain text into static websites and blogs."
 date: 2014-12-30T19:47:46+05:45
 last_modified_at: "2021-06-07T08:00:00+05:45"
-excerpt: "Jekyll is a static site generator that transform your plain text into static websites and blogs."
 ---

 I recently migrated my blog to [GitHub Pages](http://pages.github.com){:rel="nofollow"} using an awesome open source project [Jekyll](http://jekyllrb.com){:rel="nofollow"}.
 It's really fun blogging with Jekyll.
 If you are not enjoying blogging with other CMS platform then you should really try Jekyll.